Cross-Disciplinary Skills: Power of STEM and Business Together

 Pairing a degree in science or engineering with business and leadership skills can fast-track your career.

 For many technical or specialist jobs, there’s a clear career path from school to the desired role.
-And for positions not requiring specialist knowledge, the right mix of credentials, personality and experience can often seal the deal.
+For positions that don’t require narrow specialist knowledge, the right mix of credentials, personality, and experience can often seal the deal.

 A major federal innovation push began in 2015, signalling long-term support for entrepreneurship and cross-disciplinary talent.
 Since then, universities across Australia have expanded programs that encourage hands-on problem solving, collaboration between faculties, and an entrepreneurial mindset.